BavariaBlue/samm/Supporting Resources/v1.5/MarkDown/SAMM-1.5.1.md

 ##### ASSESSMENT
 * Does your organization have an open discussion about organizational deficiencies, human faults and intentional activities?
-- Do employees feel safe voicing their opinion about IT-Security?
+  - Employees feel safe voicing their opinion about IT-Security.
-- Does the company encourage employees to take part in IT-Security discussions?
+  - The company encourages employees to take part in IT-Security discussions.
-- Are IT-Security goals communicated throughout the company?
+  - IT-Security goals are communicated throughout the company.
 * Are diversity principles used in the organization?
-- Different communication settings, like workshops, online forums or open space?
+  - There are different communication settings, like workshops, online forums or open space.
-- Team members with different backgrounds
+  - There are team members with different backgrounds.
-- The organization embraces a positive concept of human being for every individuum.
+  - The organization embraces a positive concept of human being for every individual.
 * Do employees consider security a high-priority issue?
-- Attend security workshops and open discussions at a regular basis
+  - Attend security workshops and open discussions at a regular basis.
-- Do teams review their testing effectiveness, found vulnerabilities and the incident response plan?
+  - Teams review their testing effectiveness, found vulnerabilities and the incident response plan.
-- Is there a privacy and IT-Security awareness throughout the team members?
+  - There is a privacy and IT-Security awareness throughout the team members.

-* Does the organization motivate towards an open discussion and therefore a positive concept of human being?
-G

 ##### RESULTS